I want to buy a Raspberry Pi 3 cheaply

 Choose a payment method

-I paid with a credit card this time, but the next day I received a call from my card company asking if I'd used it on an overseas site.
-This seems to be happening a
+This time I paid with a credit card, but the next day I received a call from my card company confirming that there had been a transaction on an overseas website.
+It seems this has been happening

 I don't have any Bitcoin, but it seems to be overseas